 \section{Performance evaluation}

-Finally, we test the performance of the solvers investigated in this work, i.e. the Glauber-dynamics simulation (G--sim) as well as the solvers inspired by their approximation (G-mf, G-var and G-cov), and compare to other methods used in the literature, specifically a mean-field solver inspired by quantum mechanics, semi-definite programming, and a state-of-the-art graph neural network approach, as well as widely used heuristic solvers.
+Finally, we test the performance of the solvers investigated in this work, i.e. the Glauber-dynamics simulation (G--sim) as well as the solvers inspired by their approximation (G-mf, G-var and G-cov), and compare to other methods used in the literature, specifically a mean-field solver inspired by quantum mechanics, semi-definite programming, a state-of-the-art graph neural network approach, as well as widely used heuristic solvers.